owingit/double_pendulums/README.md

 #Double Pendulums
 This is the readme for my double pendulum model.
 More to come!
 It's late and I want to go to bed.
+This was built in Processing.